wolfbeacon/wolfbeacon-core-api/README.md

 We can simulate a production using the docker-compose file provided.
 It bundles the API and Postgres together.
 It is recommended to run migrations after both the containers start.

-* Comment out lines 38 from the Dockerfile which makes DB Migrations
+* Comment out line 38 from the Dockerfile which makes DB Migrations

   `# RUN /venv/bin/python manage.py migrate`